 Another online platform for training and teaching is WizIQ.
 It empowers students through self-paced learning using state-of-the-art online tools.
 There is an online test creator that lets you create practice exams and assessments.
 It offers 24/7 online support, mobile learning, video streaming, content authorization, and course management.
 One of its unique features is the virtual classroom.

 Curriculumbits.com features dynamic and multimedia open-source learning materials that are readily available online.
-It comes with a comprehensive resource library complete with quizzes, animations, videos presentations, and interactive games on various subjects.
+It comes with a comprehensive resource library complete with quizzes, animations, video presentations, and interactive games on various subjects.